 In early 2001, Tripp came back with a new patriotic song penned by Dr. George Simon, 'America, My Home,' which was met with lukewarm response until the attacks of September 11 -- after which his phone rang off the hook.
 Tripp was included with recording artist Tracy Lawrence (with whom he had once appeared on TNN's 'Crook and Chase') in a patriotic event staged by then-Governor Mike Huckabee at the Riverfront Ampitheatre, attended by 25,000 Arkansans who gave Tripp a standing ovation.
 The event was also reported on by ABC and CNN, and the song was played over the Armed Forces Radio Network.

 After performing 'America, My Home' for thousands throughout the state, including many military groups and bases during 2002, a corporate sponsor then flew Tripp to Las Vegas to the Mirage Hotel in early 2003 to appear and perform the song in a program that also included former House Speaker Newt Gingrich and former Democratic advisor James Carville.
 Unfortunately, during this trip, the space shuttle Columbia crashed, and Tripp's performance for the packed Mirage crowd became a tribute to the fallen astronauts.

-While waiting to begin the Rodgers project, Tripp continues to perform in the central Arkansas area and has entered his fifth year as a featured entertainer at The Wyndham Hotel of North Little Rock AR, inside their popular Riverfront Steakhouse.
+Tripp continues to perform in the central Arkansas area and has entered his 15th year as a featured entertainer at The Wyndham Hotel of North Little Rock AR, inside their popular Riverfront Steakhouse.
 He appears there four nights each week, Wednesday through Saturday, performing music and magic.